DSIN-INSA-Strasbourg/Hermes-doc/content/3. Configuration/31. hermes/_index.md

 Facultative section to declare the attributes plugins to load, and their settings.

-It must contains a subsection named with the plugin's name containing a facultative `settings` subsection with the plugin's settings to fill according to the plugin's documentation. <!-- TODO : add a link to plugins documentation -->
+It must contains a subsection named with the plugin's name containing a facultative `settings` subsection with the plugin's settings to fill according to the [plugin's documentation](../plugins/attributes).

 Example with the `ldapPasswordHash` plugin :